Caregiver Contract

 Caring for someone is tough work, both physically and emotionally.
 Here are some tips to help rock it:

-A solid caregiver contract is like having a safety net.
-It protects the client and the caregiver by clearly outlining expectations and responsibilities.
 With Butterscotch, you can spend less time on paperwork and more focusing on building a great caregiving relationship.

 Answers to our most asked questions about caregiver contract templates